-- It uses InnoDB as the default storage engine but supports other engines such as MyISAM, NDB, Blackhole, Example alongside the ability to use RAM and Archive as storage.
+- It uses InnoDB as the default storage engine but supports other engines, such as MyISAM, NDB, Blackhole, and Example, alongside the ability to use RAM and Archive as storage.

-- MySQL stands for the M in LAMP stack (Linux, Apache, MySQL, PHP/Perl/Python) is the traditional choice for developing open-source web applications.
+- MySQL stands for the M in the LAMP stack (Linux, Apache, MySQL, PHP/Perl/Python) and is the traditional choice for developing open-source web applications.

-- It supports SSL, query caching, embedded database, updatable views, True Varchar, client-server architecture, table replication, and many more modern-day functionalities.
+- It supports SSL, query caching, embedded databases, updatable views, True Varchar, client-server architecture, table replication, and many more modern-day functionalities.

 Features of MongoDB

-- MongoDB offers various methods to manage the database, including a command shell, a GUI called MongoDB Compass, a management platform known as Ops manager.
+- MongoDB offers various methods to manage the database, including a command shell, a GUI called MongoDB Compass and a management platform known as Ops manager.

 - This open source database management provides the ability to deploy the database directly in the cloud through MongoDB Atlas.